-Quick start.
+Quick Start

-Add to the top of /etc/pacman.d/mirrorlist
+Add to the top of /etc/pacman.d/mirrorlist:

 Server = https://public-repo.com/archlinux/$repo/os/$arch

-Then refresh
+Then refresh:

 sudo pacman -Syyu

-Arch Linux ARMpacman
+Arch Linux ARM (pacman)

-Add to the top of /etc/pacman.d/mirrorlist
+Add to the top of /etc/pacman.d/mirrorlist:

 Server = https://public-repo.com/archlinuxarm/$arch/$repo

-Arch Linux 32pacman
+Arch Linux 32 (pacman)

-Add to the top of /etc/pacman.d/mirrorlist
+Add to the top of /etc/pacman.d/mirrorlist:

 Server = https://public-repo.com/archlinux32/$arch/$repo

-Edit /etc/apt/sources.list (replace noble with your release codename)
+Edit /etc/apt/sources.list (replace noble with your release codename):

 deb https://public-repo.com/ubuntu/ noble main restricted universe multiverse deb https://public-repo.com/ubuntu/ noble-updates main restricted universe multiverse deb https://public-repo.com/ubuntu/ noble-security main restricted universe multiverse

-ARM and other non-x86 use ubuntu-ports/
+ARM and other non-x86 architectures use ubuntu-ports/:

 deb https://public-repo.com/ubuntu-ports/ noble main restricted universe multiverse

-Edit /etc/apt/sources.list (replace bookworm with your release codename)
+Edit /etc/apt/sources.list (replace bookworm with your release codename):

 deb https://public-repo.com/debian/ bookworm main contrib non-free non-free-firmware deb https://public-repo.com/debian/ bookworm-updates main contrib non-free non-free-firmware deb https://public-repo.com/debian-security/ bookworm-security main contrib non-free non-free-firmware

-Edit /etc/apt/sources.list.d/official-package-repositories.list (replace virginia with your release codename)
+Edit /etc/apt/sources.list.d/official-package-repositories.list (replace virginia with your release codename):

 deb https://public-repo.com/linuxmint-packages/ virginia main upstream import backport

-For distfile downloads edit /etc/portage/make.conf
+For distfile downloads, edit /etc/portage/make.conf:

 GENTOO_MIRRORS="https://public-repo.com/gentoo"

-To sync the Portage tree via HTTP snapshot edit /etc/portage/repos.conf/gentoo.conf
+To sync the Portage tree via HTTP snapshot, edit /etc/portage/repos.conf/gentoo.conf:

-Then run emerge-webrsync for the initial sync; subsequent syncs via emerge --sync.
+Run emerge-webrsync for the initial sync; subsequent syncs via emerge --sync.

-Add to the top of /etc/pacman.d/endeavouros-mirrorlist
+Add to the top of /etc/pacman.d/endeavouros-mirrorlist:

 Server = https://public-repo.com/endeavouros/$repo/$arch

-Raspberry Pi (Raspbian)apt
+Raspberry Pi / Raspbian (apt)

-Edit /etc/apt/sources.list (replace bookworm with your release codename)
+Edit /etc/apt/sources.list (replace bookworm with your release codename):

 deb https://public-repo.com/raspbian/ bookworm main contrib non-free rpi

-Edit /etc/apt/sources.list
+Edit /etc/apt/sources.list:

 deb https://public-repo.com/kali/ kali-rolling main contrib non-free non-free-firmware

-ISO & weekly live images browse kali-images/
+ISO and weekly live images: browse kali-images/.

+Tails is a live OS — there is no package manager to repoint.
 Download the ISO or USB image from tails/stable/ and verify it against the upstream signature before booting.
-The full tree (stable, alpha, project) is browseable at tails/.
+The full tree is browseable at tails/.

-Add to the top of /etc/pacman.d/cachyos-mirrorlist
+Add to the top of /etc/pacman.d/cachyos-mirrorlist:

 Server = https://public-repo.com/cachyos/$repo/$arch

-After Chaotic-AUR setup add this mirror to /etc/pacman.d/chaotic-mirrorlist
+After Chaotic-AUR setup, add this mirror to /etc/pacman.d/chaotic-mirrorlist:

 Server = https://public-repo.com/aur.chaotic.cx/$repo/$arch